-Just 120 miles from Las Vegas, is the cute desert town of Beatty.
+Just 120 miles from Las Vegas, is the historic desert town of Beatty.
 This area of Nevada was once home to people of the Western Shoshone before miners came in search of gold.
-Everywhere you look in Beatty, is a reminder of it’s rich old west history.
-Located on Nevada Hwy 95, Beatty is an interesting stop on a road trip or since it’s the “Gateway to Death Valley National Park“, it’s the perfect alternative to staying in the park.
+Everywhere you look in Beatty, is a reminder of it’s mining history.
+Located on Nevada Hwy 95, Beatty is a fascination stop on a road trip or even a day trip from Las Vegas.
 The town is small, with less than 1200 people, but there are plenty of fun things to do in Beatty, Nevada.

 Gamble at the Stagecoach Casino

 Beatty may not be Vegas but If you came to Nevada to gamble, you can certainly do that at The Stagecoach Hotel + Casino.
 It’s not a huge casino but they do have poker and slots.
 The hotel is less than 20 miles from the entrance to Death Valley National Park and the desert drive there is beautiful.
-Passing features such as Corkscrew Peak and Titus Canyon Road, The Stagecoach a good place to cool off after a long hot day in the park.
-They also have two 24 hour restaurants, a pool and you can walk to just about everywhere in town.
+The Stagecoach is a good place to cool off after a long hot day in the park since they have a pool and two 24 hour restaurants.
+Plus you can walk to just about anywhere in town.

 The Stagecoach Hotel + Casino